 5. Aircraft Military Landing Authorization Numbers (MLAN):

 • Requests to land at military airfields (Air Force/Navy/ Army) require issuance of a Military Aircraft Landing Authorization Number (MLAN).
-Requests for an ALAN (Air Force), NALAN (Navy), or AALAN (Army) will be submitted to the appropriate U.S. military service by the Department of State via DCAS; however, it is IMPERATIVE that the individual embassy comply with the following: Military locations must be clearly designated on the request; for example: McGuire AFB, Gray AAF, NAS New Orleans.
-When requesting to use National Guard or military reserve unit ramps on civilian airfields, designate the airfield appropriately; for example, cite Bangor ANGB instead of Bangor International.
-If only the civilian designation for the airfield is cited – for example, Bangor IAP or Minneapolis IAP – this indicates that the civilian side of the airfield only will be utilized.
+Requests for an ALAN (Air Force), NALAN (Navy), or AALAN (Army) will be submitted to the appropriate U.S. military service by the Department of State via DCAS; however, it is IMPERATIVE that the individual embassy comply with the following: Military locations must be clearly designated on the request; for example, McGuire AFB, Gray AAF, or NAS New Orleans.
+When requesting to use National Guard or military reserve unit ramps on civilian airfields, please designate the airfield appropriately; for example, cite Bangor ANGB instead of Bangor International.
+If only the civilian designation for the airfield is cited – for example, Bangor IAP, or Minneapolis IAP – this indicates that the civilian side of the airfield only will be utilized.

-• The foreign government’s representative is responsible for ensuring each aircraft intending to use a military airfield or military ramp at civilian airfields has been issued a MLAN by the appropriate U.S. military service prior to the aircraft departing its home station or other location prior to entry into the United States.
+• The foreign government representative is responsible for ensuring each aircraft intending to use a military airfield or military ramp at civilian airfields has been issued a MLAN by the appropriate U.S. military service prior to the aircraft departing its home station or other location prior to entry into the United States.
 Once the military service issues an MLAN, the embassy requestor will receive an email notification from the Department of State (via DCAS) showing the update.

-7. It is the foreign government’s responsibility to submit a complete manifest of both crew and passengers to U.S. Customs and Border Protection (CBP) at the Airport of Entry (AOE) a minimum of forty-eight (48) hours prior to arrival in the United States and/or U.S. territories.
+7. Customs and Border Protection Notification: It is the foreign government’s responsibility to submit a complete manifest of both crew and passengers to U.S. Customs and Border Protection (CBP) at the Airport of Entry (AOE) a minimum of forty-eight (48) hours prior to arrival in the United States and/or U.S. territories.
 In addition, some military locations will require a complete manifest prior to issuance of final clearance to land at the airfield.
 Failure to provide this information could result in the request being denied landing rights.

 8. For military airfields, the owning military service headquarters will issue a Prior Permission Required (PPR) number as final authorization to use the military airfield.
 The foreign embassy and aircraft commanders are responsible for ensuring PPRs have been approved for all military landing locations prior to departure from their home station, or last point prior to entry into the United States.
 Any changes to the landing times, cargo, or crew/passengers may require reissuance of the PPR and amending of the diplomatic clearance.
-The minimum amount of advance notice is twenty-four hours; yet, some airfields require greater lead times.
+The minimum amount of advance notice is 24 hours; yet, some airfields require greater lead times.
 Headquarters, United States Air Force, will attempt to obtain the PPR number for all diplomatically cleared aircraft seeking permission to land at U.S. Air Force bases and will input the PPR number into DCAS along with the ALAN number.
-Final authority for issuing a PPR rest with the base/installation commander and airfield manager, and is based on factors such as Maximum on Ground (MOG), base/installation closures, manning and shift restrictions, HAZMAT restrictions, weapons restrictions, or persistent violation of base/installation guidelines.
+Final authority for issuing a PPR rests with the base/installation commander and airfield manager, and is based on factors such as Maximum on Ground (MOG), base/installation closures, manning and shift restrictions, HAZMAT restrictions, weapons restrictions, or persistent violation of base/installation guidelines.

-PROCEDURES TO SUBMIT DIPLOMATIC AIRCRAFT CLEARANCE REQUESTS
+C. PROCEDURES TO SUBMIT DIPLOMATIC AIRCRAFT CLEARANCE REQUESTS

 1. Each foreign embassy in the United States seeking diplomatic clearance must have at least one trained DCAS operator.
 DCAS operators obtain an account by visiting https://dcas.state.gov, selecting “Request Account – Foreign Embassy Employees,” and following the instructions.
 A PM/GPI Diplomatic Clearance Officer will respond and assist the requestor, as necessary, to navigate the system.